 Obviously, safety is of paramount importance and must never be compromised.
 Safety is the responsibility of the School as well as the students.
 Students must be aware of potential hazards and must never work in an area without first receiving proper training.
 Students must NEVER work alone in any laboratory or workshop, and before working they must receive permission from faculty or staff.
-Other than direct use in a laboratory course, both the student and faculty must sign the Work Space Permission form located in each laboratory.
+Other than direct use in a laboratory course, both the student and faculty must sign the Work Space Permission.

 Proper attire is mandatory in laboratory and workshop settings.
-Closed toed shoes and long pants should be worn to all laboratories.
-Some labs may require additional safety items such as earplugs and safety glasses.
+Closed-toed shoes and long pants should be worn to all laboratories.
+Some labs may require additional personal protection equipment such as earplugs and safety glasses.
 These will be provided in the laboratory.
 Do not work without proper safety equipment - contact faculty or staff immediately if proper equipment is missing or damaged.

-F.1 Material Data Safety Sheet
+F.1 Material Safety Data Sheet

-Material Data Safety Sheets (MSDS's) contain descriptions of chemicals used in the workplace.
+Material Safety Data Sheets (MSDS's), soon to become Safety Data Sheets (SDS's), contain descriptions of chemicals used in the workplace.
 Primarily, they contain information about potential hazards.
 At a minimum, the following information is provided:

-- Name and description of the chemical, including composition, physical and chemical properties. - Identification of potential hazards and toxicity description (such as corrosive, may cause burns, dangerous if swallowed, may cause cancer, etc.). - ◆ First Aid measures describes what to do if improper exposure has occurred. - ◆ Accident response measures, including spill clean up and fire fighting. - ✤ Handling and storage recommendations.
+- Name and description of the chemical, including composition, physical and chemical properties. - Identification of potential hazards and toxicity description (such as corrosive, may cause burns, dangerous if swallowed, may cause cancer, etc.). - ◆ First Aid measures describes what to do if improper exposure has occurred. - ◆ Accident response measures, including spill clean up and fire fighting. - Handling and storage recommendations.